US President Donald Trump's presidency could hinge on the investigation led by Justice Department special counsel Robert Mueller.

 When Mr Mueller was picked to lead the inquiry into alleged Russian interference in last year's presidential election, the appointment seemed to cross the partisan divide.

-Robert Mueller III - to use the full name that has earned him the moniker "Bobby Three Sticks" - served as FBI director for 12 years under Presidents George W Bush and Barack Obama, making him the longest-serving bureau chief since J Edgar Hoover (director from 1935 to 1972).
+Robert Mueller III - to use the full name that has earned him the moniker "Bobby Three Sticks" - was named FBI director by President George W Bush.

-He took over the bureau in 2001, just a week before the 9/11 attacks, and found himself tasked with restoring the agency's reputation after it and the CIA were found to have failed to share information on the threat.
+The beginning of his tenure was consumed with the task of restoring the FBI's reputation after the agency and the CIA were found to have failed to share information on the terrorist threat.

-In 2004, George W Bush tried to reinstate a post 9/11 programme that allowed wiretapping without a court warrant, which the justice department had determined was not legal.
+In 2004, President Bush tried to reinstate a post-9/11 programme that allowed wiretapping without a court warrant, which the Justice Department had determined was unlawful.

-Mr Mueller and Mr Comey - who was leading the FBI inquiry into alleged Russia interference in last year's election until his sacking - were close allies at the time, according to author Garrett Graf, who has written a biography of Mr Mueller.
+Mr Mueller and Mr Comey were close allies, according to author Garrett Graf, who has written a biography of Mr Mueller.

 'No axe to grind'

-Long-time colleague David Kris has described him as "experienced, knowledgeable, capable" and "utterly incorruptible".
+Long-time colleague David Kris described him as "utterly incorruptible".

 "He cannot be intimidated.
 At this stage in his career, he has nothing to prove, no reputation to burnish, no axe to grind.
 He is ramrod straight in his integrity," he wrote on the Brookings Institute's Lawfare blog.